 Kip Wile earned a BA from Clark University, followed by an MA and PhD from the University of Chicago.
 Wile began teaching at the Peabody Conservatory of the Johns Hopkins University in 2002.
-A versatile teacher, he possesses more than 20 years experience, including a variety of courses in music theory, musicianship and musicology.
-His own teachers include Relly Raffman, Richard Cohn and Robert Morgan.
+A versatile teacher, he possesses more than 20 years experience, including a variety of courses in music theory, musicianship, and musicology.
+His own teachers include Relly Raffman, Richard Cohn, and Robert Morgan.
 Wile specializes in the music of early 20th-century Russia and France.
-He has given presentations at regional and national conferences of the Society for Music Theory and has served on the Executive Board of the Music Theory Society of the Mid-Atlantic.
-His publications focus on Stravinsky and Debussy.
-In 2015, Wile served as program chair for the annual conference of the MTSMA, held at Princeton University.
+He has given presentations at regional and national conferences of the Society for Music Theory, and his publications focus on the music of Stravinsky and Debussy.
+Wile co-founded the Music Theory Society of the Mid-Atlantic in 2003, served on the Executive Committee from 2009, as program chair for the annual conference at Princeton University in 2015, as Treasurer from 2017-2020, and was elected President of the MTSMA in 2020.
 Wile is the Coordinator of Peabody’s Master of Music degree program in Music Theory Pedagogy.